 Having spent 4 years outside of my home university, I finally came back to KAIST.
-I couldn't appreciate more that I have one last year I can spend here on the day I return to the campus.
+I couldn't appreciate more that I have one last year I can spend here the day I return to the campus.

 Whom should I work with?

 To add a nice capstone to my undergraduate study, I decided to do an individual study.
 KAIST School of Computing and School of Electrical Engineering have world-class faculty working on exciting projects.
 I had meetings with two professors individually to work on research with one of them.
 Then I began to vacillate between two options.

 One professor I met had numerous research problems to solve.
 The professor told me he needs a student to work on one of the projects and planned to submit several papers to top-tier conferences in his field of research.
 The project looked promising to me.

 The meeting with the other professor was totally different from the one above.
 The professor first showed interest on the work I had done in UIUC before talking about a project to work on.
 The professor suggested me to do a seminar on what I did last year.
 However, I wasn't sure what I'll do with the professor since I don't have a specific problem to solve yet.